sql-machine-learning/elasticdl/doc/parameter_server.md

 Since pserver pods has relative higher priority than worker pods, worker pods of one lower priority job will be killed first to satisfy another job.
 If we kill all worker pods of one job, then the pserver pods of this job will also be idle.
 There is no load on CPU and network bandwidth, the pserver pods only occupy some memory.
 So, we do not need to kill pserver pods further.

-We should avoid changing pserver numbers in general, since it will bring lots of other work.
+We should avoid changing pserver pod numbers in general, since it will bring lots of other work.
 If this assumption is valid, the second scenario would be skipped.

 ## Deployment